rusyaev-dk/meals_app/README.md

 ## Overview
 The Meals App is a mobile application designed for browsing and managing a variety of culinary recipes.
 Users can explore different dishes and apply filters to refine the list according to their preferences.

-## Key Features
-- **Dish Filters**: Users can filter dishes based on specific criteria to find exactly what they're looking for.
-- **Favorites**: Users have the ability to add dishes to a favorites list for quick access later.

 ## Screenshots

 <table>